KirkAlton-Class7/cognito-cli-auth-flow/notes.md

 The lab uses software token MFA.

-First authenticate with direct password auth:
+First authenticate with direct username-password auth to begin initial TOTP MFA setup:

 This `initiate-auth` command uses `USER_PASSWORD_AUTH`, so the password is submitted directly in the request.
-Here it is only a bootstrap move: the goal is to receive a short-lived access token that can authorize software-token MFA setup for the user.
+Here it is only an initial setup move: the goal is to receive a short-lived access token that can authorize software-token MFA enrollment for the user.

 ```bash
 export INITIAL_AUTH_RESPONSE=$(aws cognito-idp initiate-auth \